Co-author: Michelle Norton

-Most pet owners are well-aware of this already, but it′s an easy one to forget at Christmas.
+Most pet owners are well aware of this already, but it′s an easy one to forget at Christmas.
 Those bars of Toblerone or boxes of your favourite chocolate treats, wrapped nicely under the tree, can be highly toxic to your dog (or cat), even in small quantities.

 A standard 200g block of dark chocolate contains around 1400mg of theobromine – potentially enough to kill a small dog of around 7-14kg, and cause tremors and seizures in large dogs above 20kg.
 Avoid it at all costs.
 So, if you’re giving someone a chocolate gift, make sure you keep the sweet treat well out of the way of your dogs.
 Those clever animals can easily tear their way through the wrap!

-Adding a dash of nutmeg to your eggnog this Christmas?
+Adding a dash of nutmeg to your baking this Christmas?
 Don′t fling it around – it′s actually one of the lesser known poisonous foods and can cause dogs to suffer from tremors, seizures, issues with the nervous system and even death.

-Grapes and raisins.
+Grapes and raisins

 Thanks to the traditional plum pudding, not to mention mince pies, Kiwis probably consume more raisins at Christmas time than through the entire remainder of the year!
 Both raisins and grapes, though, can cause acute kidney failure in your dog.

-Onions and garlic.
+Onions and garlic

-It′s amazing what some dogs will crunch into; both onions and garlic can cause gastric irritation and anaemia if eaten in large quantities, so be mindful of this when preparing turkey stuffing or Christmas vegetables.
+It′s amazing what some dogs will crunch into; both onions and garlic can cause gastric irritation and anaemia if eaten in large quantities so, be mindful of this when preparing turkey stuffing or Christmas vegetables.

-Turkey skin, pork crackling, sausages and fatty meats.
+Turkey skin, pork crackling, sausages and fatty meats